ryankanno/ansible-roles/ipython-notebook/README.md

 # ipython-notebook

-This playbook helps configure a secure [ipython-notebook](http://ipython.org/notebook.html).
+This role helps configure a secure [ipython-notebook](http://ipython.org/notebook.html).

   * Creates a cert for https
   * Creates a password for the notebook